explicit-robotics/explicit-robotics.github.io/source/exp_user/installation.rst

 	We assume that the recent version of MATLAB is installed.

-Once you clone the repository, simply run:
+Once you clone the repository, simply run the following code in the command:
 .. parsed-literal::

     setup